Caleb9/camera-utility/README.md

 ```

 The `<src-path>` and `<dst-dir>` are the only required
-arguments. `--dry-run`, `--keep-going` and `--skip-date-subdir` can be
+arguments.
+Remaining options can be added in any combination.

-added in any combination.
+By default (when `--keep-going` is not used), the application will

-By default (when `--keep-going` is not used), the application will bail
+bail out on first error, e.g. if it cannot read file's EXIF metadata
-out on first error, e.g. if it cannot read file's EXIF metadata (this
+(this can happen for pictures taken with old phone for example).
+It
-can happen for pictures taken with old phone for example).
-It will
+will also **not overwrite any existing files**, unless `--overwrite`
-also **not overwrite any existing files**.
+option is used.

 With `--keep-going`, there's a report printed by the end containing
 list of skipped files and those where metadata could not be read.